 - In 1970, there was a revival of interest in the breed.

 - In 1976, the Maine Coon regained its stature as Cat Fancy Registries recognized it.

 - In 1982, CFA registered the first National Winning Cats.

 Are You Planning on Getting a Maine Coon Kitten?

-However, don't expect this cat to be a "lap cat'; that's not what they like to do.
+This beautiful and loving feline makes an excellent companion.
+They love to lay beside their owners and interact with their families.
+Yet, they do not need constant attention.
+But don’t expect this cat to be a “lap cat’; that’s not what they like to do.

 |Adult Male||Adult Female|

 9 - 13 lbs.
 (3.6 to 5.4 kg)